wbradley93/2016-exit-polls/readme.md

 # 2016 Presidential Election Exit Poll Data

+See a live visualization [here](https://wbradley93.github.io/2016-exit-polls/).
+Outlets in the national pool only released so many angles at the data, and Edison charges an ungodly amount for the raw numbers, so I tried to make the next best thing.

+Credit to [robflaherty's Raphael US map](https://github.com/robflaherty/us-map-raphael) for making drawing the map a breeze.
+Files with names beginning `bin/20state_` contain only questions asked in at least 20 states (this is the data used in the live demo).

-Scraped from CNN's election website, including all 28 states with sufficient polling data and national totals under 'state' `National`.
-Response data in `full_responses.json` consist of nested JSON objects structured as follows:
+Data was scraped from CNN's election website, including all 28 states with sufficient polling data and national totals under the 'state' `National`.
+Full response data in `bin/full_responses.json` consist of nested JSON objects structured as follows:

 ```
 {